Red Azalea: Part two

 Part two tells of her life on a farm outside of Shanghai with other teenagers.
 She is moved to a place called Red Fire Farm, a labor camp.
 She was assigned to work there and has little hope of escaping her life of manual labor.
 At this point, Min finds a role model to follow and stays on track with Maoism.
 She soon finds difficulty, however, when a friend is mentally broken by interrogation and humiliation after being discovered in a sexual situation with a man.
 Abuse of power by her superiors and a lesbian relationship with another farm-worker further erode Min's trust in Maoism.
 At the end of Part Two, she has been selected to move back to Shanghai and train to be an actress.

 Part three

 Part three is the story of her training at a film studio, in competition with other young trainees.
 More abuse of power and complex love relationships exacerbate her disillusion with Mao's system.
 She comes in and out of favor with her superiors in the film studio, depending on who is in charge.
 Eventually, her acting career falls through, and Min works as a clerk in the studio.
 At the end of part three, in 1976, Mao dies, and his wife Jiang Qing is arrested.
 The next few years are briefly mentioned, and the memoir ends with a short explanation of how Min came to live in the United States in 1984.

+Reception

+Helena De Bertodano of The Daily Telegraph wrote that critical reception in Western countries was positive.

+Harriet Evans in The China Quarterly wrote that the initial portion is "reads as a plausible account of life" and that the latter portion "suggests something approaching fantasy."
+According to Evans, "Hence a narrative that starts as an autobiography ends as a novel of romance and intrigue."

+Kirkus Reviews wrote that the work is "Fascinating", "haunting and quietly dramatic"; the magazine also praised the "poetic, distinctively Chinese diction" even though the author's use of the English language had "slight awkwardness".

+The book was banned in China.
+De Bertodano stated that the revelations involving a same sex romance and "dissident stance" made the reception in China negative.